hupiper/cluster-config/README.md

 I cloned this from Gerald Nunn's repository - I suggest you check it out.
-Great stuff! https://github.com/hupiper/cluster-config
+Great stuff!
+I try to keep up with the changes he and the RH Canada team make to their repos: https://github.com/gnunn-gitops/cluster-config and https://github.com/redhat-canada-gitops/catalog

+From Gerald's Repo:
 # GitOps Cluster Configuration

 This repo contains the cluster configuration I use for my personal OpenShift clusters.
 Like my other GitOps repos it leverages ArgoCD heavily.
 This repo originally followed the folder structure defined in the [Standards](https://github.com/gnunn-gitops/standards) repository but there has been some tweaks that need to be reflected back in that document.